-The Center was pleased to have three public health graduate students to the team for Summer 2008.
+The Collaborative was pleased to have three public health graduate students to the team for Summer 2008.
 Mary Nyhan came from the Department of Maternal and Child Health.
 Chris Burns was a graduate student in the Department of Health Policy and Administration.
 Lauren Payne was a graduate student in Health Education and Promotion.
 Lauren joined us through a partnership with East Carolina University.

 Spring/Summer 2007 welcomed five graduate students to the Center’s team.
 Sara Smith and Mariam Ali were both dual MSW, MPH students.
 Brook Colgan was working on her MPH and came to the Center as an AHEC Fellow.
 Dr. Karina Volodka is a Fellow in Neonatology completing her MSPH degree in Maternal and Child Health.
 Dr. Michael Ruma was a Fellow in Maternal Fetal Medicine and completing an MPH in Health Policy and Administration.

-For academic year 2006-07, the Center was fortunate to have two students from the UNC School of Social Work.
+For academic year 2006-07, the Collaborative was fortunate to have two students from the UNC School of Social Work.
 Anna McCullough was a macropractice student and worked with the Executive Director.
 Ryah Hedrick was a direct practice student and is working closely with the perinatal care specialists.
 Both women spent three full days a week helping the Center.
 They were both wonderful!

-During the Summer of 2006, Erin Cox interned with the Center giving over 740 hours of her time.
+During the Summer of 2006, Erin Cox interned with the Collaborative giving over 740 hours of her time.
 Erin was working on her dual degree in Social Work and Public Health.
 She worked closely with the Executive Director on a number of projects including Teaching with Stories, the Preconception Inventory, an alumni reunion event, and a patient satisfaction survey.

-For the academic year 2005-06, the Center had two second year social work graduate students three full days a week.
+For the academic year 2005-06, the Collaborative had two second year social work graduate students three full days a week.
 Maya Lindley had extensive background in early childhood development and worked closely with our perinatal care specialists.
 Susan Schulte was a macropractice student meaning her interests lie in the way systems interact and methods to effect larger change.
 She worked closely with the Executive Director.

-For Summer 2005, four students worked with the Center for a total of 2,000 hours of instruction and hands on training.
+For Summer 2005, four students worked with the Collaborative for a total of 2,000 hours of instruction and hands on training.
 These students had strong skill sets including medicine, social work, Spanish, health policy & administration and community development.
 Deepak Devasthali, Amy Mullenix, and Alison Whisnant(pictured to the right) and Erin Hartwell did a great job!